Yahweasel/die-fugger-ii-en/README.md

 `tools/extract.js` extracts strings, and converts them to Unicode, in `strings.json`.

+Irrelevant strings, error codes, random string-like sequences, and other cruft was removed from `strings.json` by hand.

 Those strings were then run through ChatGPT for translation, using `tools/trans.js`.
 It leaves the translation as `en` fields in `strings.json`.